Download This Sample

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Mexico, known officially as the United Mexican States, is a federal republic in North America.
 It is bordered on the north by the United States; on the south and west by the Pacific Ocean; on the southeast by Guatemala, Belize, and the Caribbean Sea; and on the east by the Gulf of Mexico.
 It is home to rich Latin American history, culture, languages, and traditions.
 It’s also home to the populated city in the western hemisphere, Mexico City.

 See the fact file below for more information on the country of Mexico or alternatively, you can download our comprehensive worksheet pack to utilise within the classroom or home environment.

 - Area: 1,972,550 sq km, slightly less than three times the size of Texas

 - Languages: Spanish, various Mayan, Nahuatl and other regional indigenous languages

-- By 1100 A.D., the Toltecs had conquered much of central and southern Mexico and had established their capital at Tula in the Mesa Central.
+- By 1100 CE, the Toltecs had conquered much of central and southern Mexico and had established their capital at Tula in Mesa Central.
 They also built the city of Teotihuacan near present-day Mexico City.

 - The Aztecs founded the city of Tenochtitlan in the early 1300s, and it became the capital of their empire.
 When the Spanish arrived in central Mexico, the Aztecs controlled most of the Mesa Central through a state tribute system that extracted taxes and political servility from conquered tribal groups.